Center for Respiratory Medicine

-- AIRWAY RESISTANCE (Raw/Gaw) – Airway resistance can be directly measured during Body Plethysmography, which determines the pressure required to produce a given flow.
-For this test, you sit in a “booth” and breathe through a mouthpiece while pressure and airflow measurements are collected.
+- Airway resistance – For this test, you sit in a “booth” and breathe through a mouthpiece while pressure and airflow measurements are collected.

-- LUNG DIFFUSION CAPACITY (Dlco) – This test measures how well oxygen passes from your lungs to your bloodstream.
-During this test, you breathe in a type of gas through a tube.
-You hold your breath for a brief moment and then blow out the gas.
+- Lung diffusion capacity (DIco) – Measures how well oxygen passes from your lungs to your bloodstream.
+During the test, the patient breathes in a type of gas through a tube, holds their breath briefly, and then blows out the gas.

-- LUNG VOLUMES – Lung volumes provide useful information that confirms the presence of restrictive lung disease suggested by a low vital capacity on a spirometry test.
+- Lung volumes – Provide useful insight confirming the presence of restrictive lung disease, as suggested by a low vital capacity on a spirometry test.

-- ARTERIAL BLOOD GASES– An arterial blood gas (ABG) test measures the acidity and the levels of oxygen and carbon dioxide in the blood from an artery.
-This test is used to check how well your lungs are able to move oxygen into the blood and remove carbon dioxide from the blood.
-Blood for an ABG test is taken from an artery.
-Most other blood tests are done on a sample of blood taken from a vein, after the body’s tissues where the oxygen is used up and carbon dioxide is produced.
+- Arterial blood gases (ABG) – Measures the acidity and levels of oxygen and carbon dioxide in the blood from an artery.
+This test checks how well your lungs are able to move oxygen into the blood and remove carbon dioxide from it.

-- SLEEP CENTER – Diagnostic and therapeutic sleep studies provide clinical advice and education about CPAP and other therapies for sleep disordered breathing.
+- Sleep Center – Diagnostic and therapeutic sleep studies offer clinical advice and education about CPAP and other therapies intended for sleep-disordered breathing.

-- INCENTIVE SPIROMETRY EXERCISES – Our lab performs several types of exercise testing consisting of baseline spirometry, a period of vigorous exercise, and repeat spirometry at defined intervals.
+- Incentive spirometry exercises – Several types of exercise testing composed of baseline spirometry, a period of vigorous exercise, and repeat spirometry at defined intervals.